 1. Why does our skin need Oils?

 The process of your skin losing moisture throughout the day is called Trans Epidermal Water Loss (TEWL).
-As you age, this natural process tends to happen a bit quicker, meaning you lose more moisture throughout the day.
+(As you age, TEWL tends to happen quicker, meaning aging skin tends to be dry.)

-In order for your skin to feel moisturized- and to achieve that natural “glow”- you need to maintain your skin's natural moisture barrier.
+In order for your skin to feel moisturized- to achieve that natural “glow”, preventing it from looking flakey, dull and dry- you need to maintain your skin's natural moisture barrier.
 Having a healthy skin barrier function means your skin is well equipped to fight Trans Epidermal Water Loss (TEWL).